Profile

 📦 Storage

-• Avoid freezing the cooked pasta, as it may lose its lovely texture.
+• Avoid freezing cooked pasta as it tends to lose its characteristic texture and becomes less enjoyable.

 🍷 Pairing